London to Poland by Train in the Sixties and Seventies

 Flags of countries passed through on the train journey

-Officialdom through the Netherlands and the Federal Republic of Germany was marked only by one visit per country by Dutch and West German passport controllers.
+Officialdom in the Netherlands and the Federal Republic of Germany was marked by only one visit per country by Dutch and West German passport controllers.
 This situation changed markedly once the train crossed into the German Democratic Republic.
 I would say the controls in East Germany verged on intentional harassment, as the passport controllers visited multiple times to check passports, announcing themselves gruffly as passkontrolle!
 Once the train crossed into Poland, there was one check by Polish passport control and customs.
 If you were unlucky, the customs official would ask you to open your luggage and possibly question you about the contents.

 Arrival at Kraków Railway Station in Poland

-Having caught up with family news, and been well fed and watered, it would be time to retire.
+Having caught up with family news and been well fed and watered, it would be time to retire.
 After the thrill of the railway journey, dreams were sweet and full of anticipation of coming adventures with family.

 Kraków Railway Station in 2010.